peterantypas/maiana/README.md

 ### Mechanical
 The antenna casing that you see in these photos is a piece of 1" Schedule 40 "furniture" grade PVC pipe.
 It is simply the most inexpensive UV resistant material available, and it looks great too!

 The VHF antenna whip is built using an epoxy wound filament tube coated with high grade US-made irradiated polyolefin ("heat shrink") tubing.
-The company that makes this tubing (and helped me with this design challenge) also built the landing gear for NASA's Ingenuity helicopter on Mars - they definitely understand how to deal with harsh environments.
+The company that makes this tubing (and helped me with this design challenge) also built the landing gear for NASA's Ingenuity helicopter on Mars, so they definitely understand how to deal with harsh environments.
 The bottomline is that unlike typical fiberglass antenna masts you might see around (or have on your boat already), this antenna is not going to degrade and "blossom" under continuous sun exposure.

-The entire outdoor assembly is held together by the same high grade heat shrink tubing - there are no messy adhesives to deal with.
-The main water seal is formed by heat shrinking the tube around a specially designed 3D printed cap made of PLA.
-This part naturally softens when heated, and because it is compressed by the heat shrink tubing, it forms a permanent, watertight colar around the antenna tube.
+The entire outdoor assembly is held together by the same high grade heat shrink tubing, so put away that tube of 5200!!!
+The main water seal is formed by heat shrinking around a specially designed 3D printed cap made of PLA.
+Because this part naturally softens when heated and is "choked" by the heat shrink tubing, it forms a permanent, watertight colar around the antenna tube.
+This blocks rain water and salt spray from the top.
 A layer of clear heat shrink in the interior forms a secondary water seal encompassing the lower part of the antenna.
-PCBs can be coated with either silicon or acrylic conformal coating for an added layer of protection.
+Also, the PCB can be coated with either silicon or acrylic conformal coating for an added layer of protection.

 The unit can be opened and serviced by (carefully) cutting through the heat shrink tubing with a knife, then resealing with the same material and method as before.

 ### Electrical
-The transponder circuit is inside the antenna case.
+As I mentioned already, the transponder circuit is inside the antenna case.
 It's a 24mm x 84mm 4-layer PCB:

 ![Image](images/board-11.jpg?raw=True)